The Simplicial EHP Sequence in A1-Algebraic Topology: Fiber of the James-Hopf map

 \subsection{A spectral sequence}

 Let $\ms$ be a left Bousfield localization of the global model structure on $\Spaces$.
 There is an associated stable model structure on the category of $S^1$--specta, $\Spt(\Sm_k)$.
 See Section \ref{subsection:Spectra}.
-Let $\sHf_i: \Spt(\Sm_k) \to \cat{Sh}_\Nis$ be an $\ms$--corepresentable homology theory, corepresented by a spectrum $E$, so that $\sHf_i(F)$ is the Nisnevich sheaf associated to the presheaf
+Let $\sHf_i: \Spt(\Sm_k) \to \cat{Sh}_\Nis$ be an $\ms$--corepresentable functor, given by a spectrum $E$, so that $\sHf_i(F)$ is the Nisnevich sheaf associated to the presheaf

 We write $\sHf_i(X)$ for $\sHf_i(\ssp X)$ when $X$ is an object of $\Spaces_{\ast}$.